Diversification (finance): Corporate diversification strategies

 In corporate portfolio models, diversification is thought of as being vertical or horizontal.
 Horizontal diversification is thought of as expanding a product line or acquiring related companies.
 Vertical diversification is synonymous with integrating the supply chain or amalgamating distributions channels.

 Non-incremental diversification is a strategy followed by conglomerates, where the individual business lines have little to do with one another, yet the company is attaining diversification from exogenous risk factors to stabilize and provide opportunity for active management of diverse resources.

 Fallacy of time diversification

 The argument is often made that time reduces variance in a portfolio: a "time diversification".
 A common belief is younger investors should avoid bonds and emphasize stocks, due to the belief investors will have time to recover from any downturns.
 Yet this belief has flaws, as John Norstad explains:

-A paper by Vanguard Investment Counseling & Research explores the collected research on this topic further, in general supporting Norstad's conclusion, but allowing for the counteracted effects of inflation risk and human capital:
+Three notable contributions to the literature on the fallacy of time diversification have been from Paul Samuelson, Zvi Bodie, and Mark Kritzman.